Dekemhare: Colonial era and World War II

+Eritrean War of Independence

 During the Eritrean War of Independence (1961-1991), the town was the center of organizing and military action by the Eritrean Liberation Front (ELF).
-A site of early military actions between the Eritrean Liberation Front and the Ethiopian government, the town became controlled by rebel factions in 1977 who made it a primary organizing location.
+A site of early military actions between the ELF and the Ethiopian government, the town became controlled by rebel factions in 1977 who made it a primary organizing location.

 However, the town became controlled by Ethiopian forces again when the now united Eritrean People's Liberation Front (EPLF) retreated from the territory.
 The town became a major location of violence during the remained of the wars including regular fighting between forces, aerial bombardment and shelling.
 Much of the population fled during the intense fighting in 1990 and 1991.
 On May 21, 1991, the EPLF took over Dekemhare which caused a disorganized retreat of Ethiopian troops and victory over Asmara and the end of large-scale military fighting.